 About the US stock market

-The New York Stock Exchange and the NASDAQ are the largest stock exchanges in the world with a market capitalisation of over US$25 trillion and US$19 trillion respectively (Feb 2021).
+The New York Stock Exchange (NYSE) and the Nasdaq are the largest stock exchanges in the world with a market capitalisation of over US$25 trillion and US$19 trillion respectively (May 2022).

 How to buy US shares with ii